Mageshwargopal/NM-MAGESH/README.md

 *Future Work*

-Try more advanced feature engineering and external datasets Ensemble modeling with XGBoost and ARIMA Hyperparameter tuning for LSTM model
+1)Try more advanced feature engineering and external datasets 2)Ensemble modeling with XGBoost and ARIMA 3)Hyperparameter tuning for LSTM model
-Deploy top model to production environment
+4)Deploy top model to production environment